-The first step in addressing equity as part of the Regional Freight Transportation Plan Update was to identify communities that tend to be negatively impacted by the transportation system.
-The CORE MPO Environmental Justice Plan and the U.S. DOT Justice40 Initiative guided this process.
-The CORE MPO Environmental Justice Plan defines Environmental Justice (EJ) communities as those with shares of minority populations and low-income populations that exceed the regional average.
-Historically disadvantaged communities are defined by U.S. DOT as Census tracts according to six indicators related to transportation
+The first step in

+addressing equity as part of the Regional Freight Transportation Plan Update was to identify communities that tend to be negatively impacted by the transportation system.
+The CORE MPO Environmental Justice Plan and the USDOT Justice40 Initiative guided this process.
+The CORE MPO Environmental Justice Plan defines EJ communities as those with shares of minority populations and low-income populations that exceed the regional average.
+Historically disadvantaged communities are defined by USDOT as Census

-45 Federal Emergency Management Agency, National Risk Index Technical Documentation, version 1.18.1, November 2021.
+44 Federal Emergency Management Agency, National Risk Index Technical Documentation, version 1.18.1, November 2021.